ISSOtm/fortISSimO/README.md

 0. Optionally (but recommended), back up the files you are about to overwrite.
 1. Find the `hUGEDriver/` directory in your hUGETracker installation.
 2. In that directory, replace `hUGEDriver.asm` by `fortISSimO.asm` (make sure to rename it to `hUGEDriver.asm`), **and also** replace `hUGE.inc` with fortISSimO's—otherwise your song will break!!
+3. Follow the instructions at the top of the new `hUGEDriver.asm`; you should get error messages from hUGETracker if you don't.

 Note that this is **experimental** and **not supported by hUGETracker**.
 **Any troubles** encountered while using fortISSimO in hUGETracker should be reported **here**.